wushoule/ItoAudio/index.md

 <td><img src="src/tobe_itotts_step900.png" width="260"></td>
 <td><img src="src/tobe_itotts_step1000.png" width="260"></td>

-Taking the spectrum of the sentence LJ032-0167 in LJSpeech as input, ItoWave gradually generates the corresponding speech from the Gaussian noise signal.
+Taking the spectrogram of the sentence LJ032-0167 in LJSpeech as input, ItoWave gradually generates the corresponding waveform from the Gaussian noise signal.
 The corresponding text is "he concluded, quote, there is no doubt in my mind that these fibers could have come from this shirt."

 <td><img src="src/predicted_LJ032-0167_step1.png" width="260"></td>
 <td><img src="src/predicted_LJ032-0167_step100.png" width="260"></td>